-The website for the 2022 ICAS Congress in Stockholm/Sweden is now open
+The website for the 2022 congress is open.

 Membership of ICAS is open only to national societies according to their statutes dedicated to the advancement of the science of aeronautics (or aeronautics and space), having their seat in a nation which has been recognized by the United Nations.
 Per nation only one Member Society can be admitted.

 The Status of ICAS Associate Member can be obtained by societies from the same nation as a Member and industrial companies, research organisations and others approved by the ICAS Executive Committee.

 The ICAS organisation consists of two corporate bodies, the Council (being the assembly of Member Societies), having all authority other than the authority given to others according to the law or these Statutes and the Executive Committee, responsible for the management of ICAS.
 The Council appoints the Executive Committee for a two year period.

 Since 2011 the ICAS Secretariat is hosted by the German

 member society Deutsche Gesellschaft für Luft- und Raumfahrt.

 Axel Probst is the ICAS Executive Secretary.
 He is assisted by Bodo Heinrichs as ICAS Coordinator.